-COUNTRY DESCRIPTION: Croatia is a well-developed parliamentary democracy in the process of accession to the European Union (EU).
+COUNTRY DESCRIPTION: Croatia is a well-developed parliamentary democracy and became a member of the European Union (EU) on July 1, 2013.
 Facilities for tourism are available throughout the country, and the Adriatic coast is a popular tourist destination.
-Read the Department of State's Fact Sheet on Croatia for additional information.
+Read the Department of State's Fact Sheet for more information on U.S.-Croatia bilateral relations.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Croatia, please take the time to tell our embassy about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements.
 Your enrollment will also help your friends and family get in touch with you in an emergency.
 Here’s the link to the Smart Traveler Enrollment Program.